RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 As you work through this process, you may have a chance to participate in open source projects.
 Remember: courtesy, "don't be a jerk" and, "don't worry about jerks" either.
 People are participating for free, so do what you can do, to help and be patient.
 Check your privilege at the door.
 {{% /aside1 %}}

-Then your templates make reference to your pages' frontmatter sections by inserting codes like ``{{ .Title }}`` or ``{{ .Date }}``.
-Hugo replaces these with the actual values.
-Next is what my "single" template for this very site looks like.
-You can see I'm using basscss classes here.
+Then, your templates reference your pages' frontmatter sections via codes like ``{{ .Title }}`` or ``{{ .Date }}``.
+Hugo replaces these with the actual values, upon site generation.
+This is what my "single" template for this very site looks like.
+I'm using basscss classes here.

 {{< prism handlebars >}}
 {{ "&lt;!-- ENTERING layouts/_default/single.html --&gt;" | safeHTML }}